Frequently Asked Questions

 No, we do not offer a warranty plan or guarantee.
-However, our restoration program should provide you considerable peace of mind in this area as all mechanical components are inspected and/or replaced.
-Every vehicle we restore undergoes a rigorous shake-down test over the course of ~500+ miles, during which time we inevitably find weak points in the vehicle’s mechanical fitness, which will result in the repair and replacement of parts in order to remedy those issues.
+However, our restoration program should provide you considerable peace of mind in this area as all mechanical components are inspected and/or replaced, and all Volvo parts used carried a lifetime warranty on parts and labor from Volvo Cars US.
+Every vehicle we restore undergoes a rigorous shake-down test, during which time we inevitably find weak points in the vehicle’s mechanical fitness, which will result in the repair and replacement of parts in order to remedy those issues.
 Should replacement of any parts be deemed necessary by our veteran Volvo mechanics at the time of inspection, many of the replacement parts we use when performing our restorations do in fact carry a warranty, with genuine Volvo parts featuring a LIFETIME WARRANTY.
-Our licensed Volvo dealer service partner offers a 90 day warranty on their work, but if using them for their service is out of the question for you, likely due to your proximity, we can dispatch replacement parts for those new parts which have failed to your mechanic of choice at no charge, but note that any associated labor costs incurred for replacement of these parts by a third party are your responsibility.
+Our licensed Volvo dealer service partner offers a warranty on their work, but if using them for service is out of the question for you, likely due to your location, we can dispatch replacement parts for those new parts which have failed to your mechanic of choice at no charge, but note that any associated labor costs incurred for replacement of these parts by a third party are your responsibility.

 “I'm from out of state; Do I pay taxes and registration fees in Illinois?”

 No, you will take care of those fees when you register your Volvo in your home state.

 “Can I use the cheaper grade of gasoline without damage to my Volvo?”